duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 Resolution: The configuration for the device was done wrong.
 Please check that the variables set by the user (e.g. `ROS_MASTER_URI_DEVICE`, `ROS_MASTER_URI_DEVICE_IP`, `ACQ_ROS_MASTER_URI_DEVICE`, `ACQ_ROS_MASTER_URI_DEVICE_IP`, etc.) are set coherently with the instructions above.
 If you find some inconsistencies, please follow the configuration steps again.

-## Demo failure demonstration {#demo-cslam-failure}

-Finally, put here a video of how the demo can fail, when the assumptions are not respected.